June 25, 2016

 “Heal the Bay” (12/2/95) – Tony’s newfound love of the environment leads to his becoming a nuisance.

-“Woo-ops” (12/30/95) – Sam has to go back to Hong Kong after overcharging on her father’s emergency credit card.
+“Woo-ops” (12/30/95) – Sam must go back to Hong Kong after overcharging on her father’s emergency credit card.

 “We’ll Always Have Aspen” (1/6/96) – At Lorena’s family’s ski resort, Mark resumes his romance with a skier he dated before.